Business Expense and Travel Reimbursement

 To obtain reimbursement for business expenses and travel, individuals must complete and submit a Travel and Expense Report or Payment Request Form that includes the payee’s electronic signature and the approver’s name and email address in order to route for approval by the appropriate Department Head, Dean or Vice President.

-The Travel Expense Report and Payment Request Form have been developed to assist individuals in providing the detailed information required for compliance with College policies and Federal expense substantiation requirements.
+The Travel and Expense Report and Payment Request Form have been developed to assist individuals in providing the detailed information required for compliance with College policies and Federal expense substantiation requirements.
 Expense documentation must be submitted within a reasonable period of time, defined by the IRS as 60 days after the expenses were paid or incurred.
 In rare and exceptional circumstances, documentation submitted after 60 days must include a written explanation and requires the additional approval of the appropriate Dean or Vice President.

-Travel advances including advances for airline tickets and conference registrations must be included on the Travel Expense Report and will be deducted before reimbursement funds are issued.
+Travel advances including advances for airline tickets and conference registrations must be included on the Travel and Expense Report and will be deducted before reimbursement funds are issued.